admiraltyio/admiralty/README.md

 At this point, multicluster-scheduler is installed in both clusters, but neither is a source or target yet.

-1. Target clusters need service accounts and RBAC rules to autenticate and authorize source clusters, cf. [Creating Service Accounts and RBAC Rules in Target Clusters](#1-creating-service-accounts-and-rbac-rules-in-target-clusters), below.
+1. Target clusters need service accounts and RBAC rules to autenticate and authorize source clusters.
+The source controller can configure those for you, cf. [Creating ClusterSources and Sources in Target Clusters](#1-creating-clustersources-and-sources-in-target-clusters), below.

 2. Source clusters need those service account's tokens, and their targets' server addresses and CA certificates, saved as kubeconfig files in secrets, cf. [Service Account Exchange](#2-service-account-exchange), below.

-3. You also need to tell multicluster-scheduler in source clusters which kubeconfig secret corresponds to which target, and if targets are namespaced or cluster-scoped, using Target and ClusterTarget custom resources objects, respectively, cf. [Creating ClusterTargets and Targets in Source Clusters](#3-creating-clustertargets-and-targets-in-source-clusters), below.
+3. You also need to tell multicluster-scheduler in source clusters which targets to use, using which kubeconfig secrets, and if targets are namespaced or cluster-scoped, using Target and ClusterTarget custom resources objects, respectively, cf. [Creating ClusterTargets and Targets in Source Clusters](#3-creating-clustertargets-and-targets-in-source-clusters), below.

  ⚠️ For a source cluster that targets itself (here, cluster1), multicluster-scheduler simply uses its own service account to talk to its own Kubernetes API server.
 For that connection, you only need to create a ClusterTarget or namespaced Target with `spec.self=true`.